FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 <a id="preservation"></a>
 ### Preservation

 NREL will preserve the final dataset files according to [ISO 14721](https://www.iso.org/standard/57284.html) standards for long-term digital information preservation (see: [Working with NREL](#working-with-nrel)).
 That is, the final dataset file versions are stabilized, checked for fixity (i.e., verifying no digital file corruption), and stored such that the original and published datasets and their supporting metadata are archived.
 Only the initial dataset submission and the version final dataset as published are archived.
 These datasets will be saved until the next update is submitted and published.
 Older datasets may not be saved in the Federal LCA Data Commons but NREL retains the older datasets on their servers.
-Updates to previously published datasets shall contain a relevant note in the ‘Intended Application’ field of the unit process Administrative Information.
-If a user needs to access an older dataset, they may contact NREL for a copy.
+Updates to previously published datasets shall contain a relevant note in the [‘Intended Application’](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/field-conventions/admin-info.md#administrative-information) metadata field of the unit process Administrative Information.
+If a user needs an older dataset, they may access the archived [USLCI Database Downloads](https://github.com/uslci-admin/uslci-content/blob/dev/docs/release_info/release-downloads.md) or [contact NREL](https://www.nrel.gov/lci/contacts.html) for a copy.

 <a id="guidance-data-compilation-openlca"></a>